-- To accept responsibility for his/her actions; - To respect the rights of others, including his/her right to secure an education in an environment that is orderly and disciplined; - To attend school on a regular and punctual basis; - To complete class assignments and other school responsibilities by established deadlines; - To show evidence of appropriate progress toward meeting course and/or diploma requirements; - To respect school property, e.g. lockers, and help to keep it free from damage; - To obey school regulations and rules made by school authorities and by the student governing body; - To recognize that teachers assume the role of a surrogate parent in matters of behavior and discipline when at school, as well as, during any school-sponsored activities; - To contribute toward establishing and maintain a safe and supportive atmosphere that generates mutual respect and dignity for all; - To become familiar with this code and seek interpretation of parts not understood; - To actively discourage inappropriate behavior of other students and report eh incidents to the administration; - To use their own ideas, works, creations and knowledge in completing examinations, projects, reports.
-Students who cheat and/or plagiarize (use the ideas or words or another without full acknowledgment or attribution) will receive an academic sanction, which may include a zero on the assignment.
+- To accept responsibility for his/her actions; - To respect the rights of others, including his/her right to secure an education in an environment that is orderly and disciplined, and respectful of the rights of others; - To attend school on a regular and punctual basis; - To complete class assignments and other school responsibilities by established deadlines; - To show evidence of appropriate progress toward meeting course and/or diploma requirements; - To use respectful tone and appropriate body language which speaking to others and when others are speaking to you; - To respect the personal space of others; - To respect school property, e.g. lockers, and help to keep it free from damage; - To obey school regulations and rules made by school authorities and by the student governing body; - To recognize that teachers assume the role of a surrogate parent in matters of behavior and discipline when at school, as well as, during any school-sponsored activities: - To be truthful when speaking with school officials regarding Code of Conduct related issues; - To contribute toward establishing and maintain a safe and supportive atmosphere that generates mutual respect and dignity for all; - To become familiar with this code and seek interpretation of parts not understood; - To actively discourage inappropriate behavior of other students and report the incidents to the administration; - To use their own ideas, works, creations and knowledge in completing examinations, projects, reports.
+Students who cheat and/or plagiarize (use the ideas or words or another without full acknowledgment or attribution) will receive an academic sanction, which may include a zero on the assignment; - Conduct themselves as representatives of the District when participating in or attending school-sponsored events and activities and to hold themselves to the highest standards of conduct, demeanor and sportsmanship.